Medications and Drugs

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as:

 Less serious side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about aztreonam (Cayston)?

 You should not use this medication if you are allergic to aztreonam.

-Before using aztreonam, tell your doctor if you are allergic to any type of antibiotic, especially a cephalosporin (Ceftin, Cefzil, Keflex, Omnicef, and others), a penicillin (Amoxil, Augmentin, Bactocill, Bicillin C-R, Dycill, Dynapen, Omnipen, Principen, PC Pen VK, Pen-V, Pfizerpen, and others), or similar antibiotics such as Invanz, Primaxin, or Marum.
+Before using aztreonam, tell your doctor if you are allergic to any type of antibiotic, especially a cephalosporin (Ceftin, Cefzil, Keflex, Omnicef, and others), a penicillin (Amoxil, Augmentin, Bactocill, Bicillin L-A, Dispermox, Dycill, Dynapen, Moxatag, Principen, PC Pen VK, Pen-V, Pfizerpen, Unasyn, and others), or similar antibiotics such as Invanz, Primaxin, or Merrem.

-Use aztreonam for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Aztreonam will not treat a viral infection such as the common cold or flu.

 If you use other inhaled medications, you may need to use them in a certain order while using aztreonam inhalation.
 Ask your doctor for specific instructions about when to use your other medications in relation to your aztreonam inhalation doses.